Is American Airlines the most comfortable airline?

 How Comfortable Are Airplanes for Passengers?

-Having a comfortable flight is a high priority for many travellers when selecting an airline.
+Having a comfortable flight is a high priority for many travelers when selecting an airline.
 If you prefer, you don’t want to be tense when traveling by flight.
-There is a press release from American Airlines presenting it as comfortable mode of travel, but how much is it true in relation to other major airlines in the US?
+There is a press release from American Airlines presenting it as a comfortable mode of travel, but how much is it true about other major airlines in the US?
 Here is all that passengers need to know about the comfort level that they are likely to enjoy when flying with American Airlines.

 Seat Size and Pitch